top of page

 In the post-war period, living space was in high demand.
 Up to 50 to 60 people lived in the house under very simple conditions.

-In the years about 1950 to about 1990, the apartments on the 1 to 3 floors were rented.
+In the years after 1950 the apartments on the 1st, 2nd and 3rd floors were rented.
 A succession of various shops were operated on the ground floor.

 The last use as a living space and shop took place at the end of the 80s or beginning of the 90s.
 After that, the house stood empty.